What is a Crop Farmworker or Laborer?

 Below are examples of industries where Crop Farmworkers and Laborers work:

-Those thinking about becoming a Crop Farmworker or Laborer might also be interested in the following careers:
+Those interested in being a Crop Farmworker or Laborer may also be interested in:

 More about our data sources and methodologies.